-The National Cancer Institute (NCI) Genomic Data Commons (GDC) and Proteomics Data Commons (PDC) provide the cancer research community with data repositories that enables data sharing across cancer genomic and proteomic studies (known as Programs) in support of precision medicine.
+The National Cancer Institute (NCI) Genomic Data Commons (GDC) provides the cancer research community with a unified data repository that enables data sharing across cancer genomic studies (known as Programs) in support of precision medicine.
+For more information about the GDC, see the GDC Overview.